-09 Policyholder transfers
+og Policyholder transfers

 Permitted as a portfolio transfer.
-Insurance contracts can be transferred to another insurance company subject to certain conditions and procedures, including public notice, the absence of more than onetenth (or one-fifth in the case of transfer of all insurance contracts) of the policyholders objecting and prior authorisation (ninka) from the FSA.
+Insurance contracts can be transferred to another insurance company subject to certain conditions and procedures, including public notice, the absence of more than one-tenth (or one-fifth in the case of transfer of all insurance contracts) of the policyholders objecting and prior authorisation (ninka) from the FSA.

-Insurers may only in very limited circumstances (usually limited to insolvencv) delegate discretionary with powers respect to their substantial business or administration of their assets with prior authorisation (ninka) from the FSA.
+Insurers may only in very limited circumstances (usually limited to insolvency) delegate discretionary powers with respect to substantial business or administration of their assets with prior authorisation (ninka) from the FSA.
 Insurers may outsource "clerical functions" to a service provider without restriction.
 If the service provider is another insurer, the service provider must obtain prior authorisation (ninka) from the FSA, provided that where the outsourcing insurer is an affiliate (as defined in the IBA) of the insurer providing the service, the insurer providing the service is required to file an ex-ante notification (todokede) to the FSA instead of obtaining prior authorisation.